ShadowC-X-11/tough-cookie-filestore/README.md

 # File Cookie Store

-tough-cookie-filestore is a File store for tough-cookie module.
-See [tough-cookie documentation](https://github.com/goinstant/tough-cookie#constructionstore--new-memorycookiestore-rejectpublicsuffixes) for more info.
+tough-cookie-filestore is a JSON file-based CookieStore for the [tough-cookie module](http://npmjs.com/package/tough-cookie).
+See
+[tough-cookie documentation](https://github.com/goinstant/tough-cookie#constructionstore--new-memorycookiestore-rejectpublicsuffixes) for more info.

-## installation
+## Installation

     $ npm install tough-cookie-filestore